Dsilva019/EDA-of-Major-Outages/README.md

 &emsp;&emsp;&emsp;Since the p-value is greater than the 0.05 significance level, we fail to reject the null.
 There is not enough evidence to suggest that the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is missing is not the same as the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is not missing.

-## Overall Conclusion:
+## Overall Conclusion For Missingness Dependency Investigation:
-&emsp;&emsp;&emsp;In my missingness dependency investigation, I concluded that the missingness of the 'CUSTOMERS.AFFECTED' column is dependent on the 'YEAR' but the same can be said for the 'PC.REALGSP.CHANGE'.
+&emsp;&emsp;&emsp;In my missingness dependency investigation, I concluded that the missingness of the 'CUSTOMERS.AFFECTED' column is dependent on the 'YEAR' but the same can not be said for the 'PC.REALGSP.CHANGE'.Since my investigation shows that the missingness'CUSTOMERS.AFFECTED' is not dependent on 'PC.REALGSP.CHANGE'.

 # Hypothesis Testing
 &emsp;&emsp;&emsp;To answer my main question I decided to compare the distributions of the outages in each season of the SPP Region and the Overall NERC Region distribution of outages in each season.
 The table below displays said distributions for a couple of the NERC Regions.